johnsie/johnsie/README.md

 - Any collobration work,
 - Coding book clubs
-- Fifteen Minute Coffee chats about software and technology
+- Coffee chats about software and technology (See contact details)

 ## Skills: